 Base Your Next First Date On This And You Can’t Go Wrong

-Everything has to be perfect when we go on a fist date with someone new.
-Everything has to go according to plan because, in our mind, we need the best first date so we can set the mood for the second, third, and fourth one.
-The problem is, we can’t always control how our date goes.
+Everything has to be perfect when we go on a fist meeting with someone new.
+Everything has to go according to plan because, in our mind, we need the best first meeting so we can set the mood for the second, third, and fourth one.
+The problem is, we can’t always control how our get-together goes.
 But, will statistics help us improve the next first date we go on without a hitch?

 How Can Statistics Help You On Your Next First Date